List of Donkey Kong characters: Donkey Kong

 Donkey Kong, also known as DK, is a male gorilla.
-The first character named Donkey Kong is introduced in the original 1981 arcade game as the computer-controlled antagonist who abducts Pauline.
-The player must take the role of Mario and rescue her.
-Donkey Kong is held captive by Mario in Donkey Kong Jr. In Donkey Kong 3, he terrorises a greenhouse.
+Donkey Kong was introduced in the original 1981 arcade game Donkey Kong as the computer-controlled antagonist who abducts Pauline.
+The player must take the role of Jumpman (Mario) and rescue her.
+Donkey Kong returned in Donkey Kong Jr., where he is held captive by Mario.
+Playing as Donkey Kong's son, Donkey Kong Jr., the player must rescue Donkey Kong.
+In Donkey Kong 3 (1983), Donkey Kong is once again the antagonist as he terrorises a greenhouse.
 In the Game & Watch game Donkey Kong Hockey, he served as a playable character for the first time.